HassenIO/ts-server-bootstrap/README.md

 npm install
 ```

-Next, copy or rename `example.env` into `.env` and set the needed environment variables.
+Next, copy or rename `example.env` into `.env` and set the needed environment variables if necessary.

 Compile Typescript into Javascript using `npm run build:dev`.
-This will compile Typescript and wait for changes to trigger new compilation on changes.
+This will compile Typescript and wait for changes to trigger a new compilation.

 To compile without watching, consider running `npm run build:prod`.